Skip To Main Content

 1. A Data Privacy Policy and Strategy

-The list of vital questions schools frequently ask can seemingly go on forever.
 Discuss these questions with your school administration office and/or board, and come up with appropriate solutions to privacy concerns unique to your school.

 If your school or district ever finds itself in a situation where maximum privacy and security are top priorities, here are some important considerations: